John Cage Online

 - John Cage and the Glaswegian Circus — 1990 interview with Steve Sweeney Turner, JSTOR logon required

-- Cage on his paintings — brief excerpts of interview with Cage
+- 1991 interview — with Simone Ellis, brief excerpts of interview with Cage

 - Autobiographical